- 1 Introduction

 Of these, the DWAI is generally the least severe.
 For example, New York treats it as a violation, while Colorado considers it a misdemeanor.
 In terms of ranking severity, violations and infractions are not considered crimes.
 Misdemeanors and felonies are crimes because they pose the possibility of probation or jail time.
 Of those, felonies are the most seriously severe.

-A term often associated with DUIs, the zero tolerance law means that offenders will be charged an automatically determined penalty.
+A term often associated with DUIs, the zero tolerance law means that offenders get charged with an automatically determined penalty.
 The penalty applies regardless of extenuating circumstances or individual culpability.
-It mostly applies to drivers under the age of 21, who are permitted little leeway.
+It mostly applies to drivers under the age of 21, who the law permits little leeway.
 Many states allow a small margin of error with a .01% or .02% limit, but some don’t allow any.

 What happens if a driver receives a DUI in a state that is not their own?
 In most cases, the home state honors the other state’s charge as though committed in their state.
 The only exceptions are if the crime occurs within Georgia, Massachusetts, Michigan, Tennessee or Wisconsin, which are not members of the interstate Driver License Compact.
 However, that doesn’t mean the driver is off the hook in those states; quite the opposite.
 Instead of addressing the charge in their own state’s judicial system, they’ll likely have to do so in the state it occurred.
 In Tennessee, the consequences of a DUI involve jail time for between 2 days and 12 months, along with a $350-$1000 fine, required safety class, and possible community service.
 If they live across the country, this could be quite a headache.